Car Accident Attorney Scottsdale, AZ

 Are Psychological Injuries Common?

 Psychological injuries may not be visible like physical injuries, but they are very real.
-A car accident attorney in Scottsdale, AZ has witnessed car accident victims develop anxiety and depression following a collision.
+A Scottsdale car accident attorney has witnessed car accident victims develop anxiety and depression following a collision.
 They may lose interest in their favorite activities and isolate themselves from others.
 Some car accident victims may also develop post-traumatic stress disorder and are afraid to get into a vehicle again.
 Car accident victims who suffer emotional injuries shouldn’t hesitate to see a professional therapist.
 A licensed therapist can help them come to terms with the accident and move on with their lives.

 Can I Sue the Other Motorist Involved in My Accident?